All Things for Good

 You will be hated.
 You will be killed.
 And not a hair of your head will perish!
 So, if God was for Martin Burnham, was anyone against him?
 Yes, but not with final success.
 They killed him.
 But not a hair of his head will perish.

-Verse 17 says we will be glorified with Christ if we suffer with him.
+Romans 8:17 says we will be glorified with Christ if we suffer with him.
 Verse 18 says that the sufferings of this present time are not worth comparing to the glory that will be revealed to us.
-Verses 20 says that the creation — including us — is subjected to futility.
+Verse 20 says that the creation — including us — is subjected to futility.
 Verse 21 says that creation is in bondage to decay.
-Verse 23 says that even Spirit-filled Christians groan with the fallen creation awaiting our adoption, the redemption of our weak and sick and dying bodies.
-Verse 24 says we have been saved “in hope” and you can’t see hope, otherwise it wouldn’t be hope – so most of our salvation is invisible and still in the future.
+Verse 23 says that even Spirit-filled Christians groan with the fallen creation awaiting our adoption, the redemption of our weak, sick, and dying bodies.
+Verse 24 says we have been saved “in hope” and you can’t see hope, otherwise it wouldn’t be hope, so most of our salvation is invisible and still in the future.
 No wonder we groan.
-And then verse 35 says there are tribulation and distress and persecution and famine and nakedness and danger and sword.
+And then, verse 35 says there are tribulation and distress and persecution and famine and nakedness and danger and sword.